d-cat-cmd/ecommerce-data-analysis/README.md

 # ecommerce-data-analysis
-simulates an e-commerce analytics workflow to practice SQL querying, Python tools, and data visualisation.
+This project simulates an e-commerce analytics workflow for me to practice SQL querying, Python analysis tools, and creating data visualisations.
+It focuses on answering business-style questions around revenue, customer behavior, and product performance.